 - Add 1 cup of walnuts to this recipe if you like the texture of nuts in cookies.

-- For extra chewy chocolate chip oatmeal cookies add a tablespoon molasses.
+- For extra chewy chocolate chip, oatmeal cookies add a tablespoon of molasses.

 - Add a pinch of sea salt over the top of the cookies when they’re done baking.

 - Almond extract is also good in cookie recipes.
 We use it in our butterless chocolate chip cookies and it adds a lot of flavors.
 Add 1/2 teaspoon with the vanilla extract.

 Frequently Asked Questions

 Yes!
 Adding oatmeal to chocolate chip cookies adds to the texture and flavor.
-This recipe uses lightly ground Quaker oats and the add a great texture to the cookie.
+This recipe uses lightly ground Quaker oats and adds a great texture to the cookie.

 We recommend using old-fashioned oats for this recipe.
 You can leave them whole or lightly ground them.
 However, if you only have quick oats on hand you can use those.

 There are a few reasons why the cookies become flat.

-Butter was too soft, it should be room temeprtaure when mixing.
+The butter was too soft, it should be at room temperature when mixing.